Some ergodic properties of metrics on hyperbolic groups: Ergodic theoretical preliminaries

 \subsection{Notions of Ergodicity}

-{}\\ In this subsection we describe several notions of ergodicity for non-singular group actions, that are discussed \cite{BF:sr-note}, \cite{BF:icm}, and forthcoming \cite{BF:stronger}; see also \cite{GW}.
-The discussion applies to any locally compact secondly countable group, but for convenience we shall focus here on the case of a general countable discrete group $\Gamma$.
+{}\\ In this subsection we describe several notions of ergodicity for non-singular group actions, that are discussed in \cite{BF:sr-note}, \cite{BF:icm}, see also \cite{GW}.
+For our discussion we fix a locally compact secondly countable group $G$.